-International Student Support are aware that some students have already left the UK following COVID-19 and have concerns that they were not able to either register with the Police or update their Police Registration Certificate before travelling.
-We advise that those students who have left the UK before first registering with the Police (due to the shortage of appointments) or updating their Police Registration Certificate (where necessary) should keep the following as evidence of the situation:
+We are aware that some students left the UK following Covid-19 and have concerns that they were not able to either register with the police or update their Police Registration Certificate before travelling.
+We advise that those students who have left the UK before first registering with the police (due to the shortage of appointments) or updating their Police Registration Certificate (where necessary) should keep the following as evidence of the situation:

-- The email correspondence from firstname.lastname@example.org confirming the Police Registration appointment has been cancelled.
+- email correspondence from email@example.com confirming the police registration appointment has been cancelled.

 We will keep you updated as the situation changes.
-Students who have left the UK before they were able to attend their police registration appointment should contact us 2-3 weeks before their return date so we can update you and advise on the next steps for Police Registration.
-If you are due to make a visa application before your return date, then please contact us before you make your visa application so we can advise on this.
+Students who have left the UK before they were able to attend their police registration appointment should contact us two or three weeks before their return date so we can update you and advise on the next steps for police registration.
+If you are due to make a visa application before your return date, please contact us before you make your visa application so we can advise on this.

-If you had not yet made an appointment to register with the Police but are required to do so (for example, you have only very recently arrived in the UK), please email us on email@example.com and we can advise you further.
+If you had not yet made an appointment to register with the police but are required to do so (for example, you have only very recently arrived in the UK), contact our immigration advisers and we can advise you further.